-The action plan shall include all the requirements which are not evaluated with A or N/A. The outline action plan shall conform to the auditXpressXTM software (IFS audit report writer assistant) outline action plan.
-It shall include the elements of the following chart.
+The action plan shall include all the requirements which are not evaluated with A or N/A. The outline action plan shall conform to the IFS Software.

-The auditor shall complete all of Field A in chart N° 4, explaining and justifying the deviations and non-conformities found before sending the company the outline action plan and the pre-report of the audit.
+The auditor shall complete the evaluation and explanation (by the auditor) fields in chart N° 4, explaining and justifying the deviations and non-conformities found before sending the company the outline action plan and the pre-report of the audit.